 Fermented cranberry soda from Raising Generation Nourished

-All you need is water, cranberries, some sugar, and a ferment starter for this cranberry soda.
+All you need is water, cranberries, some sugar, and a fermented starter for this cranberry soda.
 It’s a bit like kombucha.
 Slightly sweet, a little tangy, and good for the gut.
-It’s the perfect spritzer, and makes a good mixer for those who want to indulge a little.
+It’s the perfect spritzer and makes a good mixer for those who want to indulge a little.